Puget Sound Nutrient General Permit

 The permit applies to 58 facilities that discharge to Puget Sound.
 Seven of those facilities are dominant loaders contributing over 80% of the nutrients.
 View our web map for more information.

-Process for how we created a new general permit
+Process for how we created the general permit

 In January 2020, we announced our decision to move forward with developing a draft Nutrient General Permit in Puget Sound.
 During 2020, we worked with the General Permit Advisory Committee to develop recommendations for permit conditions.
 We held the first public comment period on the preliminary draft of the permit from Jan.
 27 to March 15.
 We reviewed all feedback we received on this informal draft and developed a formal draft and related documents for review.